Mickey Mouse universe: Weasels

 The Weasels are characters that originally appeared in the segment "The Wind in the Willows" of the film The Adventures of Ichabod and Mr. Toad (1949), where they act as antagonists of the story by deceiving the main character by selling him a stolen car.
 The first weasel is voiced by an uncredited Leslie Denison and the second weasel is voiced by an uncredited Edmond Stevens.
 After this appearance, they became recurring characters in Disney animated productions related to Mickey and his friends.
 Usually they are presented as thin brown Weasels who wear a sweater, pants and a cap.

 A Weasel appears as a mugger in the Goofy short film How to Be a Detective (1952), voiced by Gerald Mohr.

 In Mickey's Christmas Carol (1983), two Weasels appear as gravediggers in the graveyard, burying Ebenezer Scrooge (Scrooge McDuck), and making fun of the fact that there were not any mourners at his funeral, or for that matter any friends to bid him farewell.
 These weasels are voiced by Wayne Allwine and Will Ryan.

 In Who Framed Roger Rabbit (1988), five Weasels partially based on those of "The Wind in the Willows", with different appearances and personalities, form the so-called "Toon Patrol", acting as the secondary antagonists of the story under the service of Judge Doom.
 The weasels consist of Smart Ass (voiced by David Lander), Stupid (voiced by Fred Newman), Wheezy (voiced by June Foray), Greasy (voiced by Charles Fleischer), and Psycho (also voice by Charles Fleischer).
 Each of them are killed at the end of the film, literally dying of laughter or being dissolved in Dip.

 In The Prince and the Pauper (1990), the Weasels appear as royal guards, acting as the secondary antagonists under the orders of the Captain of the Guard (Pete).
 One weasel is voiced by Bill Farmer while other two weasels are voiced by Charlie Adler.

-In the TV series DuckTales, two Weasels appear as henchmen of Flintheart Glomgold in the episode "Horse Scents".
-Two other Weasels from Australia appear in the episode "Back Out in the Outback" voiced by Will Ryan.
+In the TV series DuckTales, a Weasel appears as a prosecutor in the episode "Duckman of Aquatraz", voiced by Ed Gilbert.
+Two Weasels also appear as henchmen of Flintheart Glomgold in the episode "Horse Scents".
+Two other Weasels from Australia appear in the episode "Back Out in the Outback", voiced by Will Ryan.

 In the series Bonkers, a Weasel makes a cameo appearance in the episode "The 29th Page" as a suspect in a police lineup while in the episode "Get Wacky", a Weasel named Wacky (voiced by Rip Taylor) has a more prominent role as the main antagonist of the episode, having an appearance that more closely resembles the Weasels from Who Framed Roger Rabbit.